Silver0006/Manga_Recover/README.md

 It currently works in English and is very temperamental.
 I plan to continue development adding further support and stability.
 There is a slight problem with Captcha and Bookwalker's system, which means it may take a few attempts.
 You may also have to wait in between tries.
 I plan to fix this in a later update.

-Relies on Google Chrome being installed.
+Relies on Google Chrome or Firefox being installed.

 ## Instructions
 1. Open the program and enter login.